 Thinking Like a Customer, Acting Like a Business Owner

 Therefore, putting oneself in the customer’s shoes can save businesses a great deal of work, and costs.
-For example, people usually inquire for reviews before purchasing.
-They look for attractive attributes such as warranties, ease-of-use, and honest values.
+For example, people usually inquire about reviews before purchasing.
+They look for attractive attributes such as warranties, ease of use, and honest values.

 Noting Social Media Trends and Language

 Social media outlets help businesses find the best competitive keywords.
 Not only that, but they also enable them to further understand the way their target audience think.
 Social platforms such as Facebook, Twitter and LinkedIn have become an essential part of one’s daily internet usage.

 Therefore, they turn to them to ask for advice and recommendations in the most casual way – almost identical to speaking in real life.
 Intelligent business owners get that and use it to their advantage.
 They use the information found on Facebook and Twitter to extract viral keywords and improve their SEO content and try to tailor it to what people like nowadays.

 According to Webopedia: UGC “is used to describe any form of content such as video, blogs, discussion from posts, digital images, audio files, and other forms of media that were created by consumers or end-users of an online system or service and is publicly available to others consumers and end-users.”